 Property tax is the amount you pay to authorities on personal or business properties you own.
 How much you pay depends on several factors, one of which is your state of residence.
 That makes it essential to know the property taxes by state next time you plan to invest in real estate.
 Taxes on properties are a significant source of income for most states.
 They don’t vary depending on the state only, either.
 Specific counties may have higher or lower taxes compared to the state’s average effective tax.
 Would you like to learn more about the property taxes in your state?
 If so, scroll down.

 In the US, the median owner-occupied home value is $217,500, with an effective tax rate of 1.13%.
 Hence, the median property taxes paid for such homes are about $2,471.

 In the table below, we will go over each state and see how it compares to the American median figures.
 We will also analyze the states with the highest property taxes alongside the jurisdictions with the lowest property taxes in the US.
 Please note that in the next table, the focus is on personal property taxes by state.

 New Jersey has the highest property taxes by state in the US.
 Still, the Garden State remains among the best places to flip houses in America.
-Its effective property tax rate is 2.47%, not much higher than the 2.3% in Illinois.
+Its effective property tax rate is 2.49%, not much higher than the 2.27% in Illinois.
 New Hampshire rounds up the list of the top three states with the highest property tax.
-New Hampshire’s effective tax rate is 2.2%, with Connecticut being the only other state with a property tax of over 2% (2.11%).
+New Hampshire’s effective tax rate is 2.18%, and it’s the only other state with a property tax of over 2% besides Connecticut (2.14%).